maximelamure/rest.li/docs/reference_return_entity.md

     -   [Access from Resource Method](#access-from-resource-method)
     -   [Optimizations](#optimizations)

+This page describes returning the entity for resource methods that are not originally intended to return the entity.
+For example, returning the entity is normal behavior for GET and FINDER, so this page does not apply to them.

+For methods such as CREATE, however, the created entity is not returned in the response because the client already has the entity when sending the request.
+Despite this, there are use cases where the server will attach additional data to the new entity.
+Returning the entity in the CREATE response saves the client from having to make an extra GET request.

 ## Supported Methods

 Currently, this extra functionality is supported for the following resource methods: